MattStammers/Life_Death_Python/README.md

 Quickly using open source python scripting to solve real healthcare problems.
 Target Audience: Anyone

 ### By Matt Stammers and Michael George - University Hospital Southampton
-### 23/04/2022
+### Last Updated 22/05/2022

-The purpose of this simple repository is to demonstrate the use of code to solve frontline clinical problems in a way that almost any frontline NHS worker could achieve with a little bit of knowledge.
+The purpose of this simple repository is to demonstrate the use of code to solve frontline clinical problems in a way that almost any frontline NHS worker or analyst could achieve with a little bit of knowledge.

 #### Intended Audience